 The San Juan Islands are a popular destination spot.
 Here are some ideas to make your day trip or weekend getaway more enjoyable.

 - You can book overnight accommodations in the islands, especially in summer months, so make your arrangements before heading out.
-If you do come back the same day make sure you arrive at the island terminal well in advance of the last sailing.
+Reservations are also available off of Friday Harbor and Orcas Island, but it is first come first served from Shaw and Lopez back to Anacortes.
+If you do come back the same day make sure you arrive at the island terminal well in advance of the last sailing for the non-reservation routes.

 Information Agents are available by phone for more details.
 In Seattle call 206-464-6400 or toll free in Washington state only 1-888-808-7977.
 The best time to call is before 9 a.m.
 Pacific time or after 3 p.m.